Noise Levels in Brady Gardens, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Brady Gardens

 Average noise levels for Brady Gardens residents, grouped by direction from the center of Brady Gardens.
-Western Brady Gardens carries the highest population-weighted average; Central Brady Gardens carries the lowest.
-Just 13% of residents in Central Brady Gardens live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Brady Gardens.
+The highest population-weighted average is in northwestern Brady Gardens; the lowest is in eastern Brady Gardens, where just 50% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Brady Gardens